wagtail/wagtail/docs/editor_manual/documents_images_snippets/snippets.rst

 * To delete snippets, select one or more snippets with the tickbox on the left and then click the delete button near the top right

 ..
 Warning::
     Editing a snippet will change it on all of the pages on which it has been used.
 In the top-right of the Snippet edit screen you will see a label saying how many times the snippet has been used.
 Clicking this label will display a listing of all of these pages.
+To activate this feature, you must set `WAGTAIL_USAGE_COUNT_ENABLED = True` in your settings file.

 .. image:: ../../_static/images/screen34_snippet_used_times.png